 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-King Casiodorus is almost a Strawman with a point.
+Strawman Has a Point: King Casiodorus.
 The thing is, the lottery worked.
 Casiodorus tells the story of how his brother Gaiseric, a brave warrior king, went out to try and slay the dragon.
 Vermithrax killed Gaiseric and all his men, then laid waste to whole towns in retaliation.
 The point is underscored when Galen's first bungled effort at dragonslaying provokes a slaughter.
 Casiodorus's solution of pacifying the dragon with a handful of sacrifices was far better.
 Even though Casiodorus is later shown to be a hypocrite who accepts bribes to keep rich ladies out of the lottery, and then jettisons the whole scheme when his own daughter offers herself up, no one ever presents a compelling answer to his argument: Better a few should die that many may live.

 Tear Jerker: Despite being a monstrous killing machine, one can't help but feel sorry for Vermithrax when she finds her hatchlings dead.
 This goes into Nightmare Fuel mode when she goes into a murderous rampage.